-Paper marbling with oil and food coloring is one of the easiest ways to marble paper and it uses materials you likely already have at home.
+Paper marbling with oil and food coloring is a simple and fun technique that requires just a few common household materials.
 And the results are unique and stunning!

 Paper marbling with oil and food coloring is beautiful!
+And so easy!

 Since oil and water repel rather than mix, the oil marbling technique creates bubbles of color and white spots.
-Where there are oil bubbles, the water-based food coloring won’t stick to the paper.
+Where there are oil bubbles, the water-based food coloring wonโt stick to the paper.

-It’s messy, but worth it.
-And it’s one of the easiest ways to marble paper with kids.
+Itโs messy, but worth it.
+And itโs one of the easiest ways to marble paper with kids.

 We still LOVE marbling paper with shaving cream, but the effect is completely different with oil.

-Paper Marbling with Oil and Food Coloring
+Paper Marbling with Oil

 MATERIALS